lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     When you run the simulation, make sure that some water molecules remain in the system after the *delete_atoms* command.
-You can control that either using the log file, or using the *numbermolecule.dat* data file.
+You can control that either using the log file or using the *numbermolecule.dat* data file.

 ..  container:: justify